As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 This area is managed by the Bureau of Land Management.
 Inside the holes of rhyolites is where you will find garnets most of the time; however, these specimens are not suited for jewelry.

-Being composed out of a mixture of spessartite and almandite, they appear dark in color, brown, or even reddish-brown.
-The Ruby Mountains are also plentiful of garnets, but not rubies, though.
+Being composed of a mixture of spessartite and almandite, they appear dark in color, brown, or even reddish-brown.
+The Ruby Mountains are also plentiful in garnets, but not rubies, though.

 Best Rockhounding Locations in Southern Nevada